adneerav/letsdoit/README.md

 **key point learned & added**
    1. `fields` , `exclude` related in serializer meta(Ref class GenreSerializer[movies/serializers.py])
    2. Used `__str__` override function in model to display name in admin panel instead object(1),Object(2)
+   3. In Function base API View decorator authentication_classes & api_view decorator should be in order as mentioned in comment of `fun_api_view_decorator.py`

 **authentication branch**